bbauska/Coursera-Bootstrap/readme.md

 two different sizes, and so you can see that the heights of each one of them is defined differently.

-In one case I\'m using the predefined height, in another case I am multiplying that height and then using it to define the height property inside my carousel item for the item-large class.
+In one case I&apos;m using the predefined height, in another case I am multiplying that height and then using it to define the height property inside my carousel item for the item-large class.